Xi'an Incident: Sluggish negotiations

 Despite breaking off negotiations with the USSR in late 1935, Chiang did secretly reach out to the CCP.
 Two prominent figures in the Nationalist government, Soong Ching-ling and Chen Lifu, managed to recruit two members of the Communist underground, Dong Jianwu and Zhang Zihua, to cross the front line and tell the CCP that Chiang was interested in negotiations.
-They arrived on 27 February, 1936.
-Despite their skepticism towards Chiang, the CCP Central Committee sent a list five conditions to the Nationalists in March.
+They arrived on 27 February 1936.
+Despite their skepticism towards Chiang, the CCP Central Committee sent a list of five conditions to the Nationalists in March.
 They sought a ceasefire, a government of national defense (i.e., one where the Communists, the Nationalists, and the warlord factions were equal partners), a military alliance against Japan (but with continued Red Army independence), the right to move their base of operations to Hebei, (Note: At the time, the CCP was based in Northern Shaanxi, a poor and remote area ill-equipped to support the Red Army.) and political and economic reforms.
+Meanwhile, skirmishes with the Nationalists continued in Shaanxi and despite having pledged to sent a expeditionary force to fight the Japanese, christened "Eastern Expedition to Resist Japan and Save the Nation", the communists did not even came within 200 miles of the Japanese frontlines.

 The Nationalists responded in June with a proposal for a different vision of a united front.
 They wanted to see the Red Army fully integrated into the National Revolutionary Army (NRA), for it to move to Suiyuan and Chahar rather than Hebei, (Note: Suiyuan and Chahar were poorer and more exposed to Japanese attack than Hebei.) and for the CCP to recognize the legitimacy of the Nationalist government.
 However, they did offer CCP leaders the chance to come to Nanjing to participate in the central government.
 The CCP disliked this proposal, but because they had failed to break out of Northern Shaanxi, they continued to negotiate.